Hugh Howey

-Hugh C. Howey (born 1975) is an American writer, known best for the science fiction series Silo, part of which he published independently through Amazon.com's Kindle Direct Publishing system.
+Hugh C. Howey (born 1975) is an American writer.
+He is the author of the books Wool, Shift, and Dust, which the science fiction series Silo (Apple TV) is based upon.
+He published the books independently through Amazon.com's Kindle Direct Publishing system.
 Although he has since signed distribution deals with large publishing houses around the world, he has continued to maintain the publishing rights and direct control over all e-book publishing.

 Personal life

-In 1975, Howey was born in Charlotte, North Carolina, and was raised in Monroe, North Carolina.
+Howey was born in 1975 in Charlotte, North Carolina, and was raised in Monroe, North Carolina.
 Before publishing his books, he worked as a book store clerk, yacht captain, roofer, and audio technician.

 In mid-2015, Howey moved to St Francis Bay, Eastern Cape, South Africa.
 He commissioned the construction of a sailing catamaran, on which he sailed from Cape Town to Australia.
 In November 2022, Howey married pilot and former model Shay Londre.
 They live in New York City.